-Hundreds of acres of forest burned and wildlife incinerated in Kerry fire
+Hundreds of acres of forest were burned and young wildlife incinerated in a major fire on Torc Mountain in Killarney National Park.

 Fire crews battled the flames overnight and the fire was finally brought under control in the early hours of Saturday morning.